opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/create-table.md

         Specifies the table data compression ratio and duration at the same compression level.
 This divides a compression level into sublevels, providing more choices for compression ratio and duration.
 As the value becomes greater, the compression ratio becomes higher and duration longer at the same compression level.

         Value range: 0 to 3.
 The default value is  **0**.

+    - COMPRESSTYPE

+      Specifies the row-store table compression algorithm.
+The value **1** indicates the PGLZ algorithm, and the value **2** indicates the ZSTD algorithm.
+By default, indexes are not compressed.
+(Only common tables in the Astore engine are supported.)

+      Value range: 0 to 2.
+The default value is **0**.

+    - COMPRESS\_LEVEL

+      Specifies the row-store table compression algorithm level.
+This parameter is valid only when **COMPRESSTYPE** is set to **2**.
+A higher compression level indicates a better table compression effect and a slower table access speed.
+(Only common tables in the Astore engine are supported.)

+      Value range: –31 to 31.
+The default value is **0**.

+    - COMPRESS\_CHUNK_SIZE

+      Specifies the size of a row-store table compression chunk.
+A smaller chunk size indicates a better compression effect, and a larger data dispersion degree indicates a slower table access speed.
+(Only common tables in the Astore engine are supported.)

+      Value range: subject to the page size.
+When the page size is 8 KB, the value can be **512**, **1024**, **2048**, or **4096**.

+      Default value: **4096**

+    - COMPRESS_PREALLOC_CHUNKS

+      Specifies the number of pre-allocated row-store table compression chunks.
+A larger number of pre-allocated chunks indicates a lower table compression ratio, and a smaller data dispersion degree indicates a better access performance.
+(Only common tables in the Astore engine are supported.)

+      Value range: 0 to 7.
+The default value is **0**.

+      - The maximum value of this parameter is **7** when **COMPRESS\_CHUNK_SIZE** is set to **512** or **1024**.
+      - The maximum value of this parameter is **3** when **COMPRESS\_CHUNK_SIZE** is set to **2048**.
+      - The maximum value of this parameter is **1** when **COMPRESS\_CHUNK_SIZE** is set to **4096**.

+    - COMPRESS_BYTE_CONVERT

+      Sets the preprocessing of row-store table compression byte conversion.
+In some scenarios, the compression effect can be improved, but the performance deteriorates.

+      Value range: Boolean value.
+By default, this function is disabled.

+    - COMPRESS_DIFF_CONVERT

+      Sets the preprocessing of row-store table compression differentiation.
+This parameter can be used together only with **COMPRESS\_BYTE\_CONVERT**.
+In some scenarios, the compression effect can be improved, but the performance deteriorates.

+      Value range: Boolean value.
+By default, this function is disabled.

     -   MAX\_BATCHROW